If you need treatment for mental distress or substance use, but are not sure how to find it…

 Additionally, you could contact your local Mental Health America Affiliate for advice and/or referrals.

-If you can’t afford therapy…
+If you cannot afford therapy…

 EAP (employee assistance programs) frequently offer free (time-limited) counseling sessions.